edwardl2004/CanvasDrawing/Readme.md

 This Application requires Java 8 to compile and run.

+To compile the code, run maven under the project directory and compile it:

+mvn package

-To run the application, run maven under the project directory and compile it: mvn package then run the jar under the project directory: java -jar target/CanvasDrawing-0.0.1-SNAPSHOT.jar
+To run the application, run the jar under the project directory:

+java -jar target/CanvasDrawing-0.0.1-SNAPSHOT.jar

 This application support the following commands: